SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 `pip install pygetwindow`

-Then copy the path of the keepMionecraftAlive.py file you downloaded by right clicking on it and selecting *Copy as path* then go back to the Windows PowerShell and enter `python <the path you copied>` without the angle brackets.
+Then copy the path of the keepMinecraftAlive.py file you downloaded by right clicking on it and selecting *Copy as path* then go back to the Windows PowerShell and enter `python <the path you copied>` without the angle brackets.
 Then the script should run in the terminal.

+### VS Code

+If you wish to modify this script I recommend doing that in [VS Code](https://code.visualstudio.com/) because it is light weight and easy for your computer to run in the background.
+You can find tutorials to set this up on YouTube.

 ## How to Use the Script